-Donations from our group were sent for the defence of 'The Brunswick Four' in Toronto, and to the Zodiac Friendship Society in Saskatoon for the defence of the lesbian mother fighting for the custody of her two children.
+Donations from our group were sent for the defence of 'The Brunswick Four' in Toronto, and to the Zodiac Friendship Society in Saskatoon for the defence of the lesbian mother fighting for the

 On the political scene, the UGHA participated actively in the National Gay Election Coalition, sending NGEC booklets to all candidates in our ridings and confronting the local candidates publically on gay rights issues.
-We demonstrated before Prime Minister to get a statement of sorts from him
+We demonstrated before Prime Minister Trudeau when he visited Guelph during the campaign, and were able to get a statement of sorts from him.